perpendicularai/Promptus-Web-App/README.md

 # Promptus-Web-App
-A web app created using streamlit
+A web app created using streamlit powered by Ollama.